meganz/mpenc_doc/source/crypto.rst

 The cryptographic primitives that we use are:

-- Identity signature keys: ed25519 [TODO: link]
+- Identity signature keys: ed25519_
-- Session exchange keys: x25519 [TODO: link]
+- Session exchange keys: x25519_
 - Session signature keys: ed25519
-- Message encryption: AES128 in CTR mode [TODO: link].
+- Message encryption: AES128_ in `CTR mode`_
-- Message references, key derivation, trial decryption hints: SHA256
+- Message references, key derivation, trial decryption hints: SHA256_

 These have generally been chosen to match a general security level of 128 bit of entropy on a symmetric block cipher.
 This is roughly equivalent to 256 bit